 Norway is one of the most expensive countries in the world and it is difficult to know the living-costs and how long the money will last.
 However, as a student you can access discounts and significantly reduce your expenses.
 Manage your budget well and you can enjoy a wide range of activities.

 It is important to bear in mind that the Norwegian Directorate of Immigration (UDI) requires that applicants for a Norwegian study permit document financial means.
-The current rate of NOK 126 357 (October 2021, subject to change) is intended to cover living expenses during one academic year and should be transferred to the deposit account within three weeks after admission.
-For exchange students coming spring 2022, the required amount is NOK 68 922.
-This amount does not include your plane ticket to and from Norway but should include all costs once you arrive here (food, housing, books, entertainment, excursions, etc.).
+The current rate of NOK 137 907 (April 2023, adjusted yearly) is intended to cover living expenses during one academic year and should be transferred to the deposit account within three weeks after admission.
+Exchange students must document NOK 62 685 for the autumn semester 2023 and NOK 75 222 for the spring semester 2024.
+This amount does not include your plane tickets to and from Norway but should include all costs once you arrive here (food, housing, books, entertainment, excursions, etc.).

 Here you will find an overview of estimated living expenses for a student living in Stavanger.